 All full-time and part-time (appointed at least .5FTE/20 hours per week) benefits eligible employees are eligible for EIB.2 EIB does not apply to trainees appointed by the Office of Research Trainee Programs (ORTP) and Office of Graduate Medical Education (OGME).
 They receive paid leave for illness through the Sick Leave Policy for AVA Trainees Policy (MD Anderson Institutional Policy #ACA0105).

-EIB leave is available only after it has been accumulated and may never be used in advance.
+There is no waiting period for using EIB.
+It is available only after it has been accumulated and may never be used in advance.
 In most cases, other types of paid leave (prorated based on full-time equivalency) is required before EIB leave may be utilized.
 Read Special Rules and Exceptions for details about direct access to EIB.

-Eligible employees are granted EIB in a lump sum on Sept.
-1 based on their on their length of state service and full-time equivalent status (FTE) on this date.
-New employees receive EIB in a lump sum on their date of hire and on Sept.
-1 therafter.3 EIB hours carry forward each month and there is no limit on the maximum number of EIB hours that may be carried over into the next fiscal year.
+EIB hours carry forward each month and there is no limit on the maximum number of EIB hours that may be carried over into the next fiscal year.
 Full-time employees are granted EIB hours as shown below:

 |Years of state service as